einavha/api.ubinary.com/affiliates/user-email-is-available.md

-    string TrackingId;            // Tracking id for troubleshooting string ErrorCode;             // "Ok" if request succeeds, short error code if request fails string ErrorMessage;          // error description if request fails bool EmailIsAvailable;        // True - user with this email can be registered
+    string TrackingId;            // Tracking id for troubleshooting string ErrorCode;             // "Ok" if request succeeds, short error code if request fails string ErrorMessage;          // error description if request fails bool EmailIsAvailable;        // true - user with this email can be registered
-                                  // False - this email exists (registration will fail) }
+                                  // false - this email exists (registration will fail) }
 ```